 Thankfully for Aussie punters, money won from gambling is not taxable Down Under.

-Few people outside the country know much about it, but Aussie rules football, particularly the Australian Football League, is extremely popular across the nation.
+Few people outside the country know much about it, but Aussie rules football, particularly the Australian Football League (AFL), is extremely popular across the nation.
 In some of the southern states, it even trumps cricket and the Nation Rugby League.
-Aussie rules attracts more live spectators each year than any other sport in the country, so it’s no wonder that Aussie rules betting is a popular pastime for many Australians, with online bookmakers such as Betfair and bet365 offering Aussie rules betting markets for all the league games and major matches.
+Aussie rules attracts more live spectators each year than any other sport in the country, so it’s no wonder that Aussie rules betting is a popular pastime for many Australians, with online bookmakers such as Betfair Sports offering Aussie rules betting markets for all the league games and major matches.

 A lot of the legislative focus on gambling in Australia is geared towards poker machine regulation.
 Politicians have declared anti-gambling legislation a priority, and, in a bid to restrict the use of pokies, ideas have been floated to introduce ‘smart cards’ which would control the amount a gambler could spend through pre-set loss limits.